selwynpolit/d9book/book/blocks.md

 From
 <https://www.youtube.com/watch?v=QCZe2K13bd0&list=PLgfWMnl57dv5KmHaK4AngrQAryjO_ylaM&t=0s&index=16>
-Nedcamp video on caching
+Nedcamp video on caching.
+[Selwyn, if this is a statement identifying source material, maybe standardize on "Source: <link>" or something like that?
+(Also should the reference to the video come before the link?)]

-In a twig template, let's you say you just render one field (and don't render others), Drupal won't know the content has been updated and will sometimes show the old cached content.
+In a twig template, let's you say you just render one field (and don't render others).
+Drupal won't know the content has been updated and will sometimes show the old cached content.
 You can define a view mode or tweak the twig template a smidge with something like this:

-  \{\% set blah = content\|render \%\}
+  \{\% set blah = content\|render \%\} [Selwyn, does this need to be formatted in a code block?]

 Then add your fields: